monsur/cors-python/README.md

 # cors-python

 A server-side CORS implementation for Python.
-This library is currently under construction and is a very pre-alpha release.
+This library is currently under construction and is a very early alpha release.
 Testing and feedback welcome!

 # Installation